Acumen Group Privacy Notice

 Who are “we”?

 When we refer to “we” (or “our” or “us”), that means the Acumen Group and all its subsidiaries and affiliates.
-Our headquarters are in Bermuda, but we also operate and have offices in the United Kingdom and South Africa.
+Our headquarters are in Bermuda, but we also operate and have offices in the United Kingdom, South Africa, the Cayman Islands, Mauritius and Singapore.

 We specialise in providing interim secondments, placement and recruitment services, insurance management services, accounting and payroll outsourcing, corporate administration services, the acquisition of run-off insurance companies and offer work permit administration services for such permits issued in Bermuda.